Updated: Oct 26, 2022

 Learning - The learning at an edcamp is unbelievable.
 But you have to own it.
 You can't just go into a session and not participate.
 It is your time to learn and grow, so do it!
 If you don't like a session, get up and go to another one

-Networking - Oh my gosh, guys, networking is huge at edcamps.
-This is where I go to reconnect with people who I have met online through my PLN.
+Networking - Oh my gosh, guys, networking is vast at edcamps.
+This is where I go to reconnect with people I have met online through my PLN.
 I love meeting new people and learning from them.

 Free food - Food brings people together.
-There is something about donuts and a cup of coffee that can just help the conversation flow.
-Also, if you are a college student attending an edcamp, it is a meal (or 2) outside of the cafeteria!
+Something about donuts and a cup of coffee can help the conversation flow.
+Also, if you are a college student attending an edcamp, it is a meal (or 2) outside the cafeteria!

-Prize patrol - Prizes are awesome.
+Prize patrol - Prizes are fantastic.
 Getting to choose your prizes is even more awesome!
-Edcamps usually have some great giveaways at the end of the day, but you have to be present to win!
-If you do win be sure to thank the sponsor of the Edcamp.
+Edcamps usually have some great giveaways at the end of the day, but you must be present to win!
+If you win, be sure to thank the sponsor of the Edcamp.

-Edcamps are amazing learning experiences for any teacher.
-Whether you are a preservice teacher or a veteran of 25 years there is always something new to learn at an Edcamp.
+Edcamps are fantastic learning experiences for any teacher.
+Whether you are a preservice teacher or a veteran of 25 years, there is always something new to learn at an Edcamp.
 In addition, you always have something to share at an Edcamp.
-Don't think because you are a preservice teacher that you don't have any pearls of wisdom or valuable ideas because you don't have experience - you do!
+Don't think you are a preservice teacher and that you don't have any pearls of wisdom or valuable ideas because you don't have experience - you do!
 You have so much to say and share!
 Go forth and share it!

-Oh did I mention, Edcamps are FREE!
-That is right you just must get yourself there and enjoy a free day of PD customized just for you!
+Oh, did I mention, Edcamps are FREE?
+That is right.
+You must get there and enjoy a free day of PD customized just for you!